 Physical learning, also known as kinesthetic learning or tactile learning, is a style that involves active participation and physical movement.
 This doesn’t mean that kinesthetic learners do well in gym class – but they need to be actively engaged with material rather than absorbing it through a lecture or video.
 You may be a physical learner if you enjoy working with your hands or going to a museum where you can interact with the artifacts.

 Logical learners retain information best when they understand all of the steps that are involved in the material and why this material is relevant to specific tasks or skills.
 They feel most satisfied when things are in order – when they aren’t, they will prioritize putting information into a logical order first.
 They appreciate hearing an objective at the beginning of the lesson and the intentions behind how and why the material is distributed.
 Logical learners tend to gravitate toward science and math since the logic is already built into whatever lessons are planned for the day.

 Social learners enjoy group settings and learning in big groups.
 The bigger the classroom, and the more activities that engage everyone in the classroom, the better.
-This is also known as interpersonal learning.
+This learning style is also known as interpersonal learning.
 Social Learning Theory was proposed by Albert Bandura back in the 1940s, decades before Howard Gardner identified social learning as one of the main learning styles.
 This theory looks at the way that we learn behaviors from observing other people.
 When it comes to interpersonal learning, things are taken a step farther.
 Not only do social learners observe the behaviors of others, they seek to actively engage with others.
 By hearing feedback, imitating others, and “bouncing ideas off” of others, they can explore and retain information effectively.